Martine04384/FED1-semester-project-1-woxholth-addison/README.md

 ## Built with

+- Figma
 - HTML
 - CSS
 - GitHub

 ## Installing

-Clone the repository:
-gh repo clone Martine04384/FED1-semester-project-1-woxholth-addison
+Clone the repository: gh repo clone Martine04384/FED1-semester-project-1-woxholth-addison

 ## Running

-This is a static HTML/CSS page — no installation needed.
+This is a static page — no installation needed.

 You can view the live version here:
 [Live site on GitHub Pages](https://martine04384.github.io/FED1-semester-project-1-woxholth-addison/)